 If you don’t want to buy a fancy weight set or a gym membership, I suggest looking into body weight exercises.

-Also, we teach our clients, holding certain body language poses can also raise testosterone levels, thereby creating a feedback loop in which your confidence grows, causing your testosterone to grow, and then increasing confidence again, and so forth.
+And while the evidence is mixed, we teach our clients to hold certain body language poses that can raise testosterone levels, thereby creating a feedback loop in which your confidence grows, causing your testosterone to grow, and then increasing confidence again, and so forth.

 If you need more help, Jonathan and I have a weight loss book, Lose Weight And Be Healthy Now: Forty Science-Based Weight Loss Tips to Transform Your Life.
 That book lists over 40 ways to lose weight.